 Eastern President Dr. Janet Wansick expressed gratitude to the EOSC Board of Regents and EOSC Development Foundation Board for working together to help meet the needs of students.

 “Research shows that students who live on campus have increased graduation rates and experience a greater sense of belonging,” Wansick said.
 “Expanding and updating our student housing is critical to our efforts to provide the best experience possible for our students.”

 Wansick said the college will begin the formal bidding process to select a construction firm in the next few weeks.
-She hopes construction of the new housing will be completed and ready for students by the spring 2024 semester.
+She hopes construction of the new housing will be completed and ready for students by the fall 2024 semester.